andyzhangx/demo/windows/azuredisk/README.md

-## Support from k8s version 1.7.x on Windows 2016
+## Support from k8s version 1.7.x on Windows 2016 DataCenter
 Note: v1.8.0 - v1.8.2 does not support azure disk mount on windows

 ## 1. create an azure disk storage class if `hdd` does not exist
 #### option#1: k8s agent pool is based on blob disk VM
 ```kubectl create -f https://raw.githubusercontent.com/andyzhangx/Demo/master/pv/storageclass-azuredisk.yaml```